 On-site dining options include a restaurant, which is an ideal spot to have a meal.
 In the evening, guests are welcome to relax in the comfortable lounge bar.

-IF YOU CAN’T GET ENOUGH OF MEXICO CITY, TAKE A LOOK AT THESE GREAT TOURS TO EXPLORE THE SURROUNDING AREA:
+IF YOU HAVE SOME EXTRA TIME AND WANT TO EXTEND YOUR MEXICO CITY VISIT, TAKE A LOOK AT THESE DAY TRIPS AND TOUR TO EXPLORE THE SURROUNDING AREA:

-- Combine a visit to the Teoithaucan Pyramids with a visit to the Shire of Guadalupe – explore the UNESCO listed pyramids on this full day tour before visiting one of the most important religious sites in Latin America
+- Combine a visit to the Teoithaucan Pyramids with a visit to the Shire of Guadalupe – explore the UNESCO listed pyramids on this full day tour before visiting one of the most important religious and historical sites in Latin America and is perfect for what to do near Mexico City.

 - If you’ve always wanted to go in a hot air balloon – how does a flight above the pyramids sound?
 This can also be combined with a ground tour to explore the whole City of God site from every angle!